 In 2001, we acquired a facility in Danbury, Connecticut that includes two buildings comprising approximately 190,000 square feet and currently house our research and development, administrative and manufacturing functions, primarily for Technosphere Insulin formulation, filling and packaging.
-We believe that our facility in Danbury has sufficient space to contain additional Technosphere Insulin manufacturing capacity necessary to satisfy potential commercial demand for the launch of our Technosphere Insulin System and the first few years thereafter for our Technosphere Insulin System and other Technosphere-related products.
+We believe that our facility in Danbury has sufficient space to contain additional Technosphere Insulin manufacturing capacity necessary to satisfy potential commercial demand for the launch of our Technosphere Insulin System and, with the expansion in progress, the first few years thereafter for our Technosphere Insulin System and other Technosphere-related products.